lpoto/discord-utility-bot/README.md

 - `/music` command sends a new queue message and opens a music thread on that message.

-- Sending a message in an archived music thread reopens it, if no other music thread is active.

 - Only a single queue with a music thread may be active at once in a server.

+- Songs are added by typing the name/url of a youtube song/playlist in the music thread.

+- Deleting the queue message or thread will stop the music.

 - Queue message offers commands by clicking on buttons:
     - loop,